 Aprender cuenta made 10 workshop for 4 to 9 years old kids, on 13, 16 and 17 March joining academic contents with the GMW slogan “Save today, Safe tomorrow”.
 Tales were told, games were played and piggy banks were built during these workshops.

-CECA organized a Financial Education workshop for elementary students with competition format (Your budget is in balance/¿Te salen las cuentas?).
+CECA organised a Financial Education workshop for elementary students with competition format (Your budget is in balance/¿Te salen las cuentas?).
 The objective of the workshop was for the primary students to understand some applications of mathematics that can be very useful in ordinary life.

 Keepunto held and moderated an event about the Future of Money: “Save today Safe Tomorrow”.
 PayPal, Visa Europe, ThinkIds Projects and important speakers were invited to the panel.
 The event was held at FNAC bookstore in Plaza Callao, Madrid.
 From 9-17 March, Keepunto also released online daily challenges using the GMW 2015 theme: “Save today, Safe tomorrow.” to its more than 110,000 users between 14 and 24 years old.
 The user data base received an inbox message about Keepunto GMW2015 activities.
 Facebook and Twitter Keepunto users were informed about GMW 2015 in Spain.
 Keepunto also partnered with Web Financial Group (important network of finance web sites in Europe) to realize special content for GMW 2015 theme.
 Together with “Asociación de Comerciantes de Madrid-Argüelles” (Merchants Association of Madrid-Argüelles), more than 100 members among which it can be found El Corte Inglés (the biggest department store group in Europe) distributed GMW logos.
-SEK El Castillo School also launched 2 competitions with secondary schools students regarding entrepreneurship, and saving behavior related to environment and recycling.
+SEK El Castillo School also launched 2 competitions with secondary schools students regarding entrepreneurship, and saving behaviour related to environment and recycling.
 The goal was to raise awareness of the need to save energy to produce less plastic and reducing the environmental impact of manufactures.

 2014 Spain Global Money Week